ballerina-platform/module-ballerinax-azure-storage-service/README.md

 ## Azure Storage Service - Files

+Files stored in Azure File service shares are accessible via the SMB protocol, and also via REST APIs.
+The File service offers the following four resources: the storage account, shares, directories, and files.
+Shares provide a way to organize sets of files and also can be mounted as an SMB file share that is hosted in the cloud.

 ### Operations on File Service level
-The `ballerinax/azureStorageService.Files` module contains operations to do file service level operations like list file shares, get/set fileshare properities.
+The `ballerinax/azure_storage_service.files` module contains operations to do file service level operations like list file shares, get/set fileshare properities.

 ### Operations on Fileshares
 This module contains operation such as create fileshares, delete fileshares etc.

 ### Operations on FileShare Directories/Files
-The module provides operations on both files/directories such as creating, uploading, copying files etc.
+The module provides operations on fileshares and files/directories such as creating, uploading, copying files etc.

 ### Prerequisites